philmcneely/Daemon-pmac/docs/section_implementation_blueprint.md

 Replace `NEW_SECTION` with your section name and `NEW_ENDPOINT` with your API endpoint name:

 1. **Sections Array**: Add `'NEW_SECTION'` before `'contact'`
-2. **Format Function**: Copy achievements format function, replace all instances of "achievements" with "NEW_SECTION"
+2. **Format Function**: Create simple format function - display only content, no metadata
 3. **Case Statement**: Add `case 'NEW_SECTION': return this.formatNEW_SECTIONData(items);`
 4. **Navigation**: Add `<a href="#NEW_SECTION" class="nav-link">Display Name</a>` before contact link
 5. **HTML Section**: Copy achievements section HTML, replace IDs and text

+**Updated Pattern**: Focus on content-only display for cleaner, less repetitive presentation.

 ## EXACT LOCATIONS IN CODE